How to Travel by Trolleybus in Mexico City

 How much does it cost to ride the Trolleybus in CDMX?

-The fare for riding Lines 1 to 9 is just 4 Pesos.
+The fare is just 4 Pesos.
 Line 10 is a new elevated line and the fare is 7 Pesos.
 Line 1 runs night buses from midnight to 5 am and the fare is 7 Pesos.

 Trolleybus - hours of operation: